CrakA2/CrakA2/README.md

 - When I'm not coding, you can find me exploring various hobbies and interests, including:

-- Feel free to explore my repositories and reach out if you'd like to collaborate or discuss anything tech-related! 🤝

 #####
 Graphic Design 🎨
 Beyblading 💫